polarvis/polarvis.github.io/README.md

 To modify the content of a page it may be necessary to change multiple files:

 - The page itself.
-- The style file `_sass/uuinfolab.scss`, containing the css styles added to the ones provided by mmistakes.
+- The style file `_sass/uuinfolab.scss`, containing the css styles added to the ones provided by mmistakes, if one wants for example to create new classes for <div>, <p>, etc.
 - The data files in `_data/` from which part of the page content may be automatically generated, e.g., lists of people, publications, projects, ...
+- General page content such as the logo, the links to social media at the bottom, etc. can be specified in the file `config.yml`.

-Images and other resource files are stored in `assets/`.
+- Images and other resource files are stored in `assets/`.